Editorial Standards

 Key Takeaways

-- Form 15118 is the IRS’s official “Response to Notice CP562A,” used to replace a child’s ATIN with their SSN after it is issued.
+- Form 15118 is the IRS’s official “Response to Notice CP562A,” used by adoptive parents to provide or correct information for a pending Form W-7A (ATIN) application.

 - CP562A generally asks you to submit missing W‑7A documents within about 60 days, and when the SSN arrives you should complete and send Form 15118 by mail or fax using the contact details in your notice.
 The IRS highlights its Document Upload Tool for missing W‑7A items, but Form 15118 is mailed or faxed per the notice.